Why Do Rabbits Thump?

 4. Healthy Appetite

-Hay, fresh vegetables, specially formulated pellets like biscuits and Weetabix, fruits like nectarines, and freshwater are healthy diets for rabbits.
+Hay, fresh vegetables, specially formulated pellets, fruits like nectarines, and freshwater are healthy diets for rabbits.

-Rabbits tend to eat more when they’re happy especially when you feed them with treats like pasta, dried fruits, tea, etc.
+Rabbits tend to eat more when they’re happy, especially when you feed them with treats like lettuce, apples, etc.

 5. Social Behavior